Our fight against sexual exploitation, abuse and harassment

 UNHCR also has a dedicated team of professional lawyers in its Legal Affairs Service, including employment law specialists who are experienced in advising on sexual misconduct.

-In the first nine months of 2018, UNHCR received 78 allegations of sexual exploitation and abuse involving UNHCR personnel, compared to 19 in 2017.
-Some 83 allegations involving partners and other entities with whom we have a contractual link that reached the threshold of sufficient evidence for investigation.
+In 2018, UNHCR received 34 allegations of sexual exploitation and abuse involving UNHCR personnel, compared to 19 in 2017.
+Some 83 allegations involving partners and other entities with whom we have a contractual link were also collected in 2018, compared to 20 in 2017.

-We have also seen an increase in the number of sexual harassment cases, with 22 allegations received between 1 January and 31 August 2018.
-We believe that the fact that individuals are stepping forward to report potential transgressions to UNHCR signals increasing trust in our systems, and confidence that allegations will be treated with the seriousness they merit, fully investigated and perpetrators held accountable.
+We have also seen an increase in the number of sexual harassment cases, with 20 allegations received in 2018, compared to 15 in 2017.
+We believe that the fact that colleagues are stepping forward to report potential transgressions to UNHCR signals increasing trust in our systems, and confidence that allegations will be treated with the seriousness they merit, fully investigated and perpetrators held accountable.